ارزیابی روند مرگ و میر قبل و بعد از شروع بحران کرونا: آیا مرگ و میر مسیر خود را تغییر داده است؟

 چکیده [English]

 Results: In a total of 3785 deaths occurred during the study period, of which 2250 (59.5%) were in male and the rest were female.
 The average annual number of deaths before and after the Corona epidemic was 701 and 981, respectively.
-Cardiovascular disease, cerebral infarction, and cancer were the three leading causes of death before the onset of Corona crisis, respectively, and cardiovascular disease, Covid-19, and cerebrovascular disease were the most common causes of death after the onset of Corona crisis, respectively.
-After the Corona crisis, the cause of death from road accidents and cancer was reduced by 32.60% to 48.61% and the Influenza-like illness was increased by 110.25%.
+The highest death rate was in the age group over 70 years.
+Cardiovascular disease, cerebral infarction, and cancer were the three leading causes of death before the onset of Corona crisis, and cardiovascular disease, Covid-19, and cerebrovascular disease were the most common causes of death after the onset of Corona crisis, respectively.
+After the corona crisis, the number of deaths from road accidents and cancers decreased by 32.60% and 48.61%, respectively, and the Influenza-like illness increased by 110.25%.

 کلیدواژهها [English]